spikebike/Backups-Done-Right-legacy/README.md

 The walker tracks filesystem metadata in sqlite.
 During each walker invocation all configured directories are walked looking for new or changed files.
 Any new or changed files are encrypted (AES-256) and checksummed (SHA256).

 The walker then attempts to upload the encrypted blobs to the server.
-The servers public key is checked and if trusted any non-duplicated files are uploaded.
+The servers public key is checked and if trusted any non-duplicated (sha256 blobs the server doesn't already have) files are uploaded.

 Server <-> server connections are used to replicated blobs to the configured redundancy.
 Only known public keys are trusted and all communications happen over an SSL connection.

+Peers are periodically challenged to prove they have the blobs they claim to be storing.
+This also allows for disaster recovery (assuming the AES256 key is available) by waiting for challenges from your peers.

 ## Misc